-PUMA's FOREVER.
-BETTER. strategy strives to create a positive impact by integrating sustainability into all its business areas.
+PUMA's Forever Better strategy strives to create a positive impact by integrating sustainability into all its business areas.
 PUMA's strategy aims to balance economic, social, and environmental dimensions towards a more sustainable business development.

-The FOREVER.
-BETTER. strategy clearly addresses Human Rights.
-PUMA does not tolerate any child labor, forced labor, all forms of slavery, disregarding occupational health and safety obligations, disregarding freedom of association, unequal treatment, not paying adequate wages, causing pollution to air, water and soil, harmful noise emission, excessive water consumption, unlawful eviction, using security forces for harmful purposes, or environmental pollution in PUMA's own operations.
+The Forever Better strategy clearly addresses Human Rights.
+PUMA does not tolerate any child labor, forced labor, all forms of slavery, disregarding occupational health and safety obligations, disregarding freedom of association, unequal treatment, not paying adequate wages, causing pollution to air, water and soil, harmful noise emission, excessive water consumption, unlawful eviction, using security forces for harmful purposes, environmental pollution in PUMA's own operations.

-PUMA stands for continuous improvement and mainstreaming sustainability, to create a positive impact and ensure industry alignment.
+PUMA stands for continuous improvement and mainstream sustainability, in an effort to create positive impact and ensure industry alignment.
 To learn more about our strategy and targets, please check out PUMA's Sustainability website.